WolframResearch/wolfram-notebook-embedder/README.md

 # wolfram-notebook-embedder

-A library to embed [Wolfram Cloud](https://www.wolframcloud.com/) notebooks on other sites.
+A library to embed [Wolfram Cloud](https://www.wolframcloud.com/) notebooks on other websites.
 It does *not* use an `<iframe>` but renders a notebook directly into a given DOM node, for a more seamless experience.

 ## Installation